NeodymiumFerBore/setup-ansible-nm/README.md

 - Install packages.
 Some of them are not absolutely required (such as `vim`), but hey I like my environment
 - Reboot if a new kernel is installed

-### 01_install_ansible.sh VERSION
+### `01_install_ansible.sh VERSION`

 - Does not require root privileges (and should not be used as root, regarding Ansible best practices)
 - Parse config file, check for errors
 - Create `$ansible_install_dir` if it does not already exist
-- Check if an ssh key exist in `$HOME/.ssh/`, and create one if there is none (`$HOME/.ssh/id_rsa` 4096 bits).
+- Check if an ssh key exist in `$HOME/.ssh/`, and create one if there is none (rsa4096).
 This check is only based on filename `id_*`.
 It is only meant to speed up node manager setup for lab environments.
 Delete this key if you don't need it, or import your key before running the script, under a name starting with `id_`.
 - Create venv "VERSION" in `$ansible_install_dir` if it does not exist
 - Upgrade `pip`, install `wheel` and `ansible==VERSION` (venv only)
 - Install any packages listed in requirements.txt
 - Check if a `source` line corresponding to the venv exists in `$HOME/.bashrc`.
 If it's found, it is replaced with the newly created venv.
-If it's not found, it's appended at the end of the file.
+If it's not found, it's appended to the end of the file.